-Students are allowed to repeat a maximum of 2 courses once - excluding the Honours Essay - provided that they complete all requirements for the degree within two years.
-No supplementary examinations are awarded.
+Students are allowed to re-register a maximum of 2 courses once - excluding the Honours Essay - provided that they complete all requirements for the degree within two years.

 Students who have not made satisfactory progress will not be permitted to re-register.